New messages from Aflac | View Notifications opens a dialog Close X dismisses the notification alert

 2009

-Aflac completed its acquisition of Continental American Insurance Company, which is currently branded as Aflac Group Insurance.
+Aflac completed its acquisition of Continental American Insurance Company, which is currently branded as Aflac Group Insurance, increasing our ability to reach employees at worksites across the U.S. by expanding our position in the broker sales market.

 2011